-If you are an adopting family looking for support groups in New York you are in the right place.
+If you are an adopting family in New York looking for support groups in Alabama, please keep reading.

 We understand there are many reasons that you may be looking for support groups.
 To better assist you and make sure your questions and concerns are addressed, in addition to listing the adoption support groups for New York listed at the bottom of the page, we have provided additional resource information that we feel you may be looking for.
 To find more information on these subjects, simply click the blue links.